paulsammut/ramosclock/readme.md

 ## Circuit Files

-Included in this repo are also all the schematics, gerbers and altium files.
+Included in this repo are also all the schematics, gerbers and Altium files.
 The boards were panelized and mass produced.
 Great consideration was taken to minimize the BOM count and facilitate assembly.
 These clocks all passed FCC testing, even the Nixie!
-One of the very few Nixie Clocks that's FCC certed.
+One of the very few Nixie Clocks that's FCC certified.
 The EMC report is included in the schematics folder.

 ![Circuit Board](images/nixie_board.gif?raw=true "Nixie board")